Privacy of the users of the ScotlandsPeople website

 - remember notifications you have seen so that we do not show them to you again.

 How Cookies are used on ScotlandsPeople.gov.uk

 Measuring ScotlandsPeople.gov.uk Website usage (Google Analytics)

-We use Google Analytics software to collect information about how you use ScotlandsPeople.gov.uk. we do this to make sure the website is meeting the needs of its users and to help us make improvements.
+We use Google Analytics and Google Signals software to collect information about how you use ScotlandsPeople.gov.uk.
+We do this to make sure the website is meeting the needs of its users and to help us make improvements.

 Google Analytics stores information about:

 - how long you spend on each ScotlandsPeople.gov.uk page

 - how you got to the Website